Proving Ineffective Assistance of Counsel Can Be a Daunting Burden

-Second, defendant must show that his counsel’s deficient performance prejudiced his defense.
+Second, the defendant must show that his counsel’s deficient performance prejudiced his defense.
 Id. at 687.
-Prejudice in the context of a criminal appeal means that a “defendant must show that there is a reasonable probability that, but-for counsel’s unprofessional errors, the result of the proceeding would have been different.”
+Prejudice in the context of a criminal appeal means that a “defendant must show that there is a reasonable probability that, but for counsel’s unprofessional errors, the result of the proceeding would have been different.”
 Id. at 694.

 As you can see, the burden to win a reversal based upon ineffective assistance of counsel is quite high.
 The courts will give great deference to a criminal trial lawyer’s “strategy” at trial.
-Despite the difficulties in winning an appeal relative to this type of claim, some cases are revered on appeal based upon claims of ineffective assistance of counsel.
-A very experienced, aggressive appellate lawyer with many years of experience handling criminal defense cases would maximize a person’s chances of being victorious on appeal.
+Despite the difficulties in winning an appeal relative to this type of claim, some cases are reversed on appeal based upon claims of ineffective assistance of counsel.
+A very experienced, aggressive appellate lawyer with many years of experience handling criminal defense cases would maximize a person’s chances of being victorious at the Michigan Court of Appeals.

-Cases where there are frequent claims of ineffective assistance of counsel based upon trial errors and sentencing issues (too much jail, probation or prison for example) include: domestic violence, drug charges (marijuana and cocaine frequently), assault cases, weapons charges, minor in possession of alcohol (MIP), retail fraud (shoplifting), probation violation, financial crimes (fraud and embezzlement) and larceny (from a person or in a building).
+Cases where there are frequent claims of ineffective assistance of counsel based upon trial errors and sentencing issues (too much jail, probation, or prison, for example), include domestic violence, drug charges (controlled substances such as prescription medicine and cocaine frequently), assault cases, weapons charges, OWI, child abuse, criminal sexual conduct, retail fraud (shoplifting), probation violation, financial crimes (fraud and embezzlement) and larceny (from a person or in a building).